apache/pekko/akka-docs/src/main/paradox/cluster-singleton.md

 For the full documentation of this feature and for new projects see @ref:[Cluster Singleton - Introduction](typed/cluster-singleton.md#introduction).

-The cluster singleton pattern is implemented by `akka.cluster.singleton.ClusterSingletonManager`.
+The cluster singleton pattern is implemented by `org.apache.pekko.cluster.singleton.ClusterSingletonManager`.
 It manages one singleton actor instance among all cluster nodes or a group of nodes tagged with a specific role. `ClusterSingletonManager` is an actor that is supposed to be started as early as possible on all nodes, or all nodes with specified role, in the cluster.
 The actual singleton actor is